oSoc14/ArtoriaData/README.md

 Adding data
 ===========
 Adding a building to the list is easy.
-Paste this template under the last entry and fill in the data between <>s [Remove the hooks too!].
+Click poi.json in the list above, click edit in the top right corner  and paste this template under the last entry, before the last ], and fill in the data between <>s [Remove the hooks too!].

     ,
      {